inkandswitch/patchwork/README.md

 `./os`: contains the core OS functionality: general API definitions, UI chrome like the doc list sidebar, and versioning utilities.
 (Over time we'll likely split these out into separate packages.)

 `./packages/*` contains *packages* which can define datatypes and tools.
-These packages are not statically included in the deployed OS.
-Instead, they can be pushed to automerge documents and loaded dynamically.
-This is currently experimental functionality.
+Some of these packages are referenced from `./os` and bundled as built-ins; some are deployed to Automerge as dynamic packages.

 `./os/src/packages/*`: we bundle some mature core packages like our essay editor datatype and tool directly into the OS and deploy them statically as part of the OS deploy.
 Over the long term we plan to pull these out of this directory and deploy them dynamically.